synkio/synkio-blog/_posts/2015-09-28-happy-birthday.md

 'Happy Birthday to unknown.....'

-If you are working on that birthday scene and have any questions or just want to talk music licensing drop us a line <humans@synk.io> or [create a Synkio project](http://synk.io/new-project) and check out all your options.
+If you are working on that birthday scene and have any questions or just want to geek out about music licensing drop us a line <humans@synk.io> or [create a Synkio project](http://synk.io/new-project) and check out all your options.